-Paul Heisler is counsel at the firm and represents clients in disputes relating to wrongful dismissal, privacy law, workers’ compensation, post-employment competition, human rights, labour relations, shareholder remedies, and commercial matters.
-He has appeared before administrative tribunals, including the BC Labour Relations Board and the BC Human Rights Tribunal, arbitration panels, and all levels of the British Columbia courts.
-Prior to joining the firm in 2009, Paul articled and practiced for three years with a leading national firm in the field of commercial litigation and employment law.
+Paul Heisler is counsel at the firm and practices in the areas of employment law, constitutional litigation, and commercial litigation.
+Paul has extensive experience representing clients in disputes relating to wrongful dismissal, privacy law, workers’ compensation, post-employment competition, human rights, public law, labour relations, shareholder rights, and commercial matters.

+Paul is recognized by Best Lawyers in Canada in the areas of Employment Law and Administrative and Public Law.
+Prior to joining the firm in 2009, he articled and practiced for three years with a leading national firm in the field of commercial litigation and employment law.

 Best Lawyers in Canada™ has released the 2022 edition of its publication and Paul Heisler is recognized for his work in Labour and Employment Law, and Administrative and Public Law.

 Randy Kaardal, Q.C., Paul Heisler, and Caitlin Ehman successfully represented the Executive Director of the Securities Commission in a stated case referred to the Supreme Court by the Attorney General of British Columbia, in which Madam Justice Jackson upheld the constitutionality of the Security Commission’s power to freeze assets.
 A copy of that decision is here.

 Paul Heisler and Susan Humphrey were successful in an application to dismiss a complaint made to the BC Human Rights Tribunal against their client, the Legal Services Society.
 The decision can be found here.